• Skip to primary navigation

 Similarly, add 8.8.4.4 as the second Google DNS Server on your iPhone.

-5. After adding Google DNS Servers, you can delete the DNS Servers of your service provider by tapping on the Red Minus icon.
+5. After adding the address of Google’s DNS Servers, you can delete the DNS Servers of your service provider by tapping on the Red Minus icon.

 After switching to Google DNS, you should be able to notice an improvement in the browsing speed of your iPhone.